Wisconsin Supreme Court action on ballots raises questions

 Q: WHAT DID THE COURT DO?

-A: The state Supreme Court ordered an immediate halt to the mailing of absentee ballots to the nearly 1 million voters who had a request on file.
+A: The state Supreme Court ordered an immediate halt to the mailing of absentee ballots to the more-than 1 million voters who had a request on file.

 The court also asked for details from the Wisconsin Elections Commission about how many ballots had been requested and mailed already.
 As of 5 p.m.
 Thursday, clerks indicated that 380,000 ballots had been sent but that information was incomplete.
 And clerks indicating in the state’s system that ballots had been sent doesn’t necessarily mean they’re in the mail already.